google/lullaby/g3doc/list-of-systems.md

 # List of Systems

 The following is a list of [Systems](ecs.md#system) that are available in the Lullaby repository.
-Detailed documentation for individual [Systems] (ecs.md#system) is available in their respective folders.
+Detailed documentation for individual [Systems](ecs.md#system) is available in their respective folders.

 System                                              | Description
 --------------------------------------------------- | --------------------------